THE HORSE PROJECT

 instead of cars.
 Later in life when I started thinking about public art, it occurred to me to fasten toy horses to the rings.
 The

 project immediately took off and got notice around the city.
-Before long the project was being discussed on the local news and
+Before long the project was adopted by the citizens of Portland.

-A small group of people in Portland took a special interest and launched a horse project web site, which does a great job of
+A small group took a special interest and launched a horse project web site, which does a great job of introducing the project

 The project lives on.
-To continue building community and in support of participation, there is also a Facebook page where
+To continue building community and support participation, there is also a Facebook page where

 anyone can post their own horse pictures and share stories.